eprev/eprev.org/_drafts/introduction-to-css-explorer.md

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-profile.png)

 So, `server` report is quite a powerful tool.
-Keep in mind, images above are for the profiles of one humble CSS file.
+Bear in mind, images above are for the profiles of one humble CSS file.
+If you have a few files for profile, it gets better.

 There is also `inspect` report (it’s used as the default one).
 If you run `node-specificity explore v8.json`, it will print out the list of all selectors in the given profile, the summary on specificity numbers and the specificity distribution charts, which is very similar to the one you can see above.

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-cli.png)

+Reports can accept additional command line options.
+There are few of them.
+To see  In the example above, `--no-inspect-selectors` option has been used.
+It disables printing out the list of all selectors.

+That’s it.
+Happy exploring!